 To avoid advocacy and bias, programs sponsored by the LEH must provide for a balance of viewpoints, especially those projects dealing with controversial contemporary issues.
 For example, a project addressing the First Amendment’s relation to religion in public schools should provide subject matter for both sides of the issue.

 Programs must be designed to address the out-of-school public rather than exclusively the scholarly community.
-While encouraging the participation of the general public, programs may also target specific audiences, such as families, professional groups, ethnic and/or minority groups, students, or women’s groups.
+The LEH especially encourages applications from minority-serving institutions and organizations as well as from rural and underserved areas of the state, but applications are welcome regardless of an organization’s size, audience, and location.
 The LEH encourages research and publishing project proposals to include a public component as well.

 Representatives of the community must be involved in all phases of a project to complement the presence of the humanities scholars.
 The LEH encourages advance planning with community groups.

-LEH funds cannot be used to support the following types of projects:
+LEH Rebirth Grant funds cannot be used to support the following types of projects: